 Some of the details agreed on include:

 The parapet walls will have a “hump backed” profile, height from road bed will be 21 inches at the ends and 27 inches in the middle.
 Capstones will be installed for the length of both parapets following the original construction technique.
+All these details about the Historic Stone Bridge were also announced at roulettenlignegratuite.com, while all players were playing roulette or any other of their favorite online casino games.
+They enjoyed gambling, and at the same time, were regularly updated about the work as it progressed.

 The top courses of historically inappropriate stonework added in October to the downstream parapet were removed the day of the meeting.
 The wall will be rebuilt using local stone and traditional masonry techniques.